jlogan03/jlogan03.github.io/docs/interpn.markdown

 and staying close to perf parity for larger inputs.

-This is particularly relevant to engineering optimization, where differentiation workfloads for interpolators typically rely on forward differences that make many function calls with a small number of inputs.
+This is particularly relevant to engineering optimization, where differentiation workloads for interpolators typically rely on forward differences that make many function calls with a small number of inputs.

 Similarly, in electrical, fluid, or thermal simulation, sim times are often bound to